ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 Or, _Publish the entire state on every modification_.
 That's easy, so we assume we have to stream events due to reasons (say, our state is "big") and continue our discussion ignoring this option.

 If you do not want or can't expose your SoT - stick in a stateless transformer between downstream services and your publisher.
-That adds risk of not fulfilling this obligation due to additional moving parts, but there are situations when it's necessary.
+That adds risk of not fulfilling this responsibilities due to additional moving parts, but there are situations when it's necessary.

 # Guarantee of publication